Add or Edit a Source

 If you remove the Edit access level from all the groups of which you are a member, you will not be able to edit the source again after saving.
 Only administrators and members of other groups that have Edit access on this resource will be able to do so.
 To keep your ability to edit this resource, you must grant the Edit access level to at least one of your groups.

-Optionally, consider editing or adding mappings between Zendesk item metadata and fields in your Coveo Cloud organization (see Manage Source Mappings).
+Optionally, consider editing or adding mappings between Zendesk item metadata and fields in your Coveo Cloud organization (see Adding and Managing Source Mappings).

 You can only manage mapping rules once you build the source (see Add or Edit a Source).

 Click Add Source/Save when you want to save your source configuration changes without starting a build/rebuild, such as when you know you want to do other changes soon.

 In the Sources page, you must click Start initial build or Start required rebuild in the source Status column to add the source content or make your changes effective, respectively.

 Click Add and Build Source/Save and Rebuild Source when you are done editing the source and want to make changes effective.